ParallelTheory/django-base/README.md

   c.
 Add `STATIC_ROOT = os.path.join(BASE_DIR, "static")` to end of file
   d.
 Add `MEDIA_ROOT = os.path.join(BASE_DIR, "media")` to end of file
   e.
 Add `CSRF_TRUSTED_ORIGINS = ['http://localhost:8020']` to end of file
   f.
 By default, `DATABASES` will be configured to use `db.sqlite3`, but this stack supports PostgreSQL.
-Simply update `DATABASES` to use the existing Postgres configuration, if desired...
+Simply update `DATABASES` to use the existing Postgres configuration, if desired.
+See _DATABASES_ below.
 6. Copy `env.dist` to `.env`
 7. Make sure to update `DJANGO_PROJECT` in `Dockerfile` based on the name given to `django-admin startproject`
 8. Update all references to `CHANGE THIS` in `.env`